 The Judge will ask the Defendant how they wish to plead to the charges and only an answer of guilty or not guilty can be given.
 If the Defendant refuses to answer the Judge may enter a not guilty plea on their behalf.
 Then, depending on the severity and circumstances of the DWI DWAI arrest and the driving history of the Defendant the Judge will decide whether or not to set bail.

-Next, if the Court has a certified copy of the Defendant’s BAC test that shows a Blood Alcohol Content of more than .08 % the Defendant’s New York State driver’s license is confiscated and their driving privileges are suspended by the Court under the Prompt Suspension Law.
-If the Defendant refused to submit to a blood alcohol concentration test aka BAC test, the Judge will schedule a civil DMV hearing to determine if his/her driving privileges will be revoked.
+Next, if the Court has a certified copy of the Defendant’s BAC test that shows a Blood Alcohol Content of more than .08 % or a Report of Refusal to submit to a BAC test then, the Defendant’s New York State driver’s license is confiscated and their driving privileges are suspended by the Court under the Prompt Suspension Law.
+If the Defendant refused to submit to a blood alcohol concentration test aka BAC test, the Judge will schedule a civil DMV hearing to determine if his/her driving privileges will be revoked for one year.

 At the Arraignment for a NYS DWI or DWAI an attorney can advise a Defendant of the severity of the penalties they face and depending on the circumstances the Attorney may move the court for a hardship license allowing the Defendant to drive to and from work, to medical appointments or to school, while the NYS DWI or DWAI charges are pending.
 A competent Attorney will examine the BAC report and make certain that the Court has a certified copy of a BAC test, because without one the Court cannot suspend a Defendant’s driver’s license.
 Finally, depending on the circumstances of the initial roadside stop, the Attorney may move the Court for a Pringle hearing to determine whether Law Enforcement conducted a valid chemical test that produced a result giving them reasonable cause to arrest the Defendant for DWI.